Independent forex education Free professional tools Unbiased broker reviews

 Both brokers hold multiple licenses from respected regulators, ensuring client fund segregation and compliance with international standards.

-XM operates under CySEC (Cyprus), ASIC (Australia), DFSA (Dubai), and FSC (Belize).
+XM operates under entities including CySEC (Cyprus), DFSA (Dubai), FSCA (South Africa), FSC (Belize) and FSA (Seychelles).
 The DFSA license is particularly valuable for traders in the Middle East and Gulf region.

 IC Markets is regulated by ASIC (Australia), CySEC (Cyprus), FSA (Seychelles), and SCB (Bahamas).
 ASIC is one of the strictest regulators globally, and IC Markets' Australian roots give it strong credibility among institutional and professional traders.